codalab/codabench/README.md

 # and if you'd like to make a user for testing...
 $ docker exec -it django python manage.py createsuperuser

+# TODO: add how to generate dummy data
 ```

 ## Running tests